Federal Chancellor Helmut Schmidt Foundation: Tasks

 In addition to the historical work, there are three sub-programmes: "European and International Politics", "Global Markets and Social Justice" and "Democracy and Society".
 They take up thematic impulses in Helmut Schmidt's life and address current political issues.
 A particular focus is on the future of transatlantic relations: In this regard, the foundation has already staged several symposiums and, in cooperation with the German Marshall Fund, established a high-ranking commission of experts charged with making recommendations by the autumn of 2020.
 This "Transatlantic Task Force" includes European and US experts such as Catherine Ashton, Cecilia Malmström, Will Hurd, Elissa Slotkin, Henrik Enderlein, or Michael Froman.
 It is chaired by President of the German Marshall Fund Karen Donfried and German diplomat Wolfgang Ischinger.

+The foundation organised the first Future of Transatlantic Relations (FOTAR) conference in 2018.
+Since then, the conference has been held every two years.

 The BKHS also publishes its own series of policy briefs - BKHS-Blickwinkel or BKHS Perspective - with current policy recommendations.

 Since 2021, the Helmut Schmidt Lecture has been held annually in Berlin on the anniversary of Helmut Schmidt's death (10 November).
 On this occasion, the Foundation invites an outstanding public figure as a "thought leader of today" to speak about a topic that already shaped Schmidt's life and that has not lost its relevance today.
-First speaker in 2021 was Sviatlana Tsikhanouskaya.
+First speaker in 2021 was Sviatlana Tsikhanouskaya, in 2022 Hatice Cengiz, 2023 Moritz Schularick, in 2024 Ekrem İmamoğlu.

-Together with the weekly newspaper Die Zeit and The New Institute, the Foundation annually awards the Helmut Schmidt Future Prize.
+Together with the weekly newspaper Die Zeit and The New Institute, the Foundation annually awards the Helmut Schmidt Future Prize since 2022.
 This award honours an international personality for his or her innovative achievements in the fields of democracy, society and technology.

 The foundation works closely with the private Helmut and Loki Schmidt Foundation (HLS), established in 1992, and also on archive matters with the Friedrich Ebert Foundation and the German Federal Archives.